platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/intro.md

 To run the workshop,
 you need a modern browser,
-preferrably with custom shortcut plugins (like vimium) turned off.
+preferably with custom shortcut plugins (like `Vimium`) turned off.

 That is it.

-The workshop will provide a simulated "local" development environment that runs in the Cloud, and you are also provided a slice of a Kubernetes cluster as your application deployment platform.
+The workshop will provide a simulated "local" development environment that runs on the Cloud, and you are also provided a slice of a Kubernetes cluster as your application deployment platform.